Smoothed Online Learning for Prediction in Piecewise Affine Systems: Algorithm and Guarantees

 \subsection{Guarantees for Simulation Regret}

-We now describe an extension of the one-step prediction desideratum to a notion of $H$-step prediction; more formal description is detailed in \Cref{app:formal_sim_reg}.
+\iftoggle{icml}{We now describe an application of our results to $H$-step prediction;}{We now describe an extension of the one-step prediction desideratum to a notion of $H$-step prediction;} more formal description is detailed in \Cref{app:formal_sim_reg}.
 The learning process occurs in \emph{episodes} $t = 1,2,\dots,T$, consisting of steps $h=1,2,\dots,H$.
 In each episode, an external planner provides the learner a policy $\pi_t$.
 For simplicity, we assume that $\pi_t = (\bu_{t,1},\dots,\bu_{t,H})$ is \emph{open loop} (state-independent) and stochastic, minimicking situations such as model predictive control; extensions are mentioned in \Cref{sec:sim_reg_ext}.
 With each episode, the true dynamics are given by

 We assume that the process noise $\be_{t,h}$ are independently drawn from a known distribution $\cD$, and that $\bz_{t,1}$ is sampled from an arbitrary $\sigdir$-smooth distribution.
 At the start of episode $t$, the learner then produces estimates $\hat\bA_t,\hat\bB_t,\hat{g}_t$ and simulates the plan $\pi_t$ using the plug in estimate of the dynamics, i.e., \iftoggle{icml} { $\hat{\bz}_{t;h+1} = \hat{\bA}_{t,\hat{i}_{t,h}}\hat\bz_{t,h} + \hat{\bB}_{t,\hat{i}_{t,h}}\bu_{t,h} + \hat{\bmean}_{t,\hat{i}_{t,h}}\hat{\be}_{t,h},$ $ \hat{i}_{t,h} = \ghat_t(\hat{\bz}_{t,h},\hat{\bu}_{t,h})$,} {